nanddeepn/code-samples/SPFx/WebParts/spfx-react-rest-api-termstore/README.md

 ## SharePoint PRE-RELEASE Taxonomy Graph APIs (spfx-react-rest-api-termstore)

 This sample demonstrates the use of PRE-RELEASE Taxonomy Graph APIs in SharePoint Framework solution.
+(New capabilities announced during Microsoft Build 2020 event).

 ### Building the code